chel-007/channel-ai/_posts/2020-06-28-image classification api in tensorflow.md

 * Steps to Build an Image Classification Model
 * Building the Model with Tensorflow (Keras)

-Next: <a href="">Improving your Tensorflow Model with Dropouts and Batch Normalization</a>
+Next: <a href="http://channelai.netlify.app/achieving-85-accuracy-on-cifar-10-dataset/">Improving your Tensorflow Model with Regularization</a>

 Finally: <a href="">Building an Image Classification API with TFX and GCP </a>